Encyclopedia … combined with a great Buyer's Guide!

 Fiber-optic attenuators are used throughout the field of fiber optics.
 For example, they are common in the area of optical fiber communications.
 Here, one may e.g. use such an attenuator

-• if an optical signal would otherwise overload a fiber-optic signal receiver,
+• if an optical signal would otherwise overload a fiber-optic signal receiver (thus deteriorating the quality of the received signal, or even damage the receiver),

 • if excessive nonlinear effects in a fiber-optic link would result,